 Bajer predicts that, over the next few years, urban beekeepers will also start selling bees among each other as a way of managing hives, preventing swarms and making money.
 Honey bees are not native to Canada, but, if beekeepers start selling them locally, Bajer believes over time they may adapt to the specific conditions of our city.
 “So, they’d likely be more attuned to the weather, and to the particular diseases and pests we get here,” he says.

 Viewing beekeeping as a legitimate and respected practise also helps change the way we think about urban spaces, says Bajer.
 Rather than believing nature has no place in the city, he says, we’re now seeing how the natural world can coexist with urban environments.
-And bees are a bigger part of the environmental picture that Edmonton is aiming for through the Biophilic Cities Network, an international group of cities that encourages deeper connections with nature through urban planning
+And bees are a bigger part of the environmental picture that Edmonton is aiming for through the Biophilic Cities Network, an international group of cities that encourages deeper connections with nature through urban planning and policies.

 “We believe the bees can help grow Edmonton’s reputation as a leader in sustainability,” says Shaw Conference Centre Manager of Marketing and Communications Imran Gill.
 The Shaw has one hive in its southeast corner under Hall B, which is part of its move to become more sustainable alongside the building’s sustainable design, a living wall, permaculture landscaping and a comprehensive waste-management program.
-It already has Boma Certification, and has Green Key Level 5 status, which is the highest level of sustainability available through the international certification body.
+It already has BOMA Certification, and has Green Key Level 5 status, which is the highest level of sustainability available through the international certification body.

 Beekeeper Patty Milligan, who tends the Shaw Conference Centre hive, says the honey has a minty undertone, which is likely due to an abundance of cat mint in the surrounding gardens.
 In the summer, up to 100,000 busy bees produce honey that the Shaw uses in its kitchen, while Milligan shows off the hive during special events.